alex-trapp/scAge/README.md

 * `run_scAge_notebook.ipynb` --> predicting epigenetic age in single cells, using binary single-cell matrices and the precomputed reference set <br>

 These notebooks use all the murine single cells from the [Gravina et al. 2016 study](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1011-3), described in depth in Figure 2 of our manuscript.
 This includes 11 hepatocytes from young livers (4-month-old), 10 hepatocytes from old livers (26-month-old), and 5 mouse embryonic fibroblasts (MEFs).
-Of note, two cells (one young fibroblast and one old fibroblast) show abberant clustering profiles using PCA (see original Gravina et al study), and also have high predicted epigenetic ages.
-We suppose these cells may be senescent, or simply a technical artifact.
+Of note, two cells (one young fibroblast and one old fibroblast) show abberant clustering profiles using dimensionality reduction approaches [see Figure 2 of their paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1011-3/figures/2), and also have high predicted epigenetic ages.
+We suppose these cells may be senescent, but may also simply be technical artifacts.

-The required data to run these example scripts is provided in this repository:
+All the required data to run these example scripts is provided in this repository:
-* Raw .cov.gz files of single-cell methylomes are located in `sc_data_raw`
+* Single-cell methylation coverage files (.cov.gz) are located in `sc_data_raw`
 * Processed binary methylation matrices (produced by running `process_coverage` on raw .cov.gz files) are located in `sc_data_processed`
-* Raw bulk data for C56BL/6J liver samples used to construct sample reference models is located in `bulk`
+* Bulk data for C56BL/6J liver samples used to construct sample reference models is located in `bulk`
-* Processed reference matrices (produced by running `construct_reference` on raw bulk DNAm data) for liver, blood, and multi-tissue datasets are located in `train`
+* Processed reference matrices (produced by running `construct_reference` on bulk DNAm-age data) for liver, blood, and multi-tissue datasets are located in `train`

-The functions driving scAge are documented below:
+The functions driving scAge are documented in detail below:

 ## Data